Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Quantum correlations based on the skew information

 In Refs.~\cite{PhysRevLett.117.130401, De_Chiara_2018,frerot2017quantum,Frerot2019}, the following quantity has been defined to characterize quantum correlations:

 with

 The quantity $Q_{\rho}^{(\alpha)}(O_A,O_B)$ is reduced to the standard correlation function $\C_\rho(O_A,O_B)$ when $\rho$ is a pure state.

-The authors in Ref.~\cite{PhysRevLett.117.130401,Frerot2019} numerically verified that the quantum correlation defined by $\bar{Q}_{\rho}(O_A,O_B)$ decays exponentially with a finite correlation length even at critical points in hard-core bosons and quantum rotors on a 2D square lattice.
-However, whether the observations hold universally at arbitrary temperatures remains unclear.
-We resolve the problem by the following theorem:
+The authors in Refs.~\cite{PhysRevLett.117.130401,Frerot2019} numerically verified that the quantum correlation defined by $\bar{Q}_{\rho}(O_A,O_B)$ decays exponentially with a finite correlation length, even at critical points, in hard-core bosons and quantum rotors on a 2D square lattice.
+However, whether these observations hold universally at arbitrary temperatures remains unclear.
+This problem can be resolved through the following theorem (see Appendix~\ref{proof_WYD_app} for the proof):

 \begin{theorem} The quantum correlation~\eqref{QC_Wigner_Yanase_alpha} is upper-bounded for $0\le \alpha\le 1$ as follows: